LuckyHacker/tensorflow-scripts/README.md

 ## Real-time testing

-Using script "pred_close.py" every day to test next closing price.
+Using script "pred_close.py" once a day to predict next closing price.

 **With latest 2 day predictions.
 Difference factor got from comparing predicted close with predicted close.**